troyhart/spring-security-saml/sample/README.md

 If IDP Discovery is enabled, you will be redirected to a page where you are presented with a list of identity providers.
 Select the identity provider and press the `login` button.

+Also, you can trigger login and identify the IDP with the following URL: `http://localhost:8181/spring-security-saml2-sample/saml/login?idp=<IDP EntityID>`

 ### IDP Initiated

-See SP metadata configuration for the SP EntityID, referred to below as: `<configurred SP EntityID>`.
+See [SP metadata configuration](src/main/resources/metadata/sp.xml) for the SP EntityID.
+By default, the value will be: `urn:troyhart:nwri`

 #### SSO Circle